Contact Us

 A final point on defects: Calling them by another name doesn’t change what they are.
 Issue.
 Non-conforming part.
 Out of spec.
 Out of tolerance.
 Regardless of what you call defects, poor quality is one of the fastest ways to drive customers away.

 Pay attention to the number of problems that are fixed on the fly with no record of the correction.
 It happens more often than you probably realize.
-This will help you get a better sense for internal quality, and the worse internal quality is, the more likely your customers are to experience defect escapes.
+This will help you get a better sense for internal quality.
+The worse internal quality is, the more likely your customers are to experience defect escapes.

 Leave a Reply